watson-developer-cloud/node-sdk/README.md

 });

 machine_translation.translate({
-  text: 'A sentence must have a verb', from : 'en', to: 'es' }, function (err, response) {
+  text: 'A sentence must have a verb', from : 'enus', to: 'eses' }, function (err, response) {
     if (err)
       console.log('error:', err);